somewun/adt-devops/README.md

 Have a deployed app,
     - Check cloudflare settings for allow urls
-    - Check GitHub settings for secrets (see you tube video)
+    - Check GitHub settings for secrets - DONE

 Ensure the pipeline will have enough features (In the GitHub Actions)
     - Config management
-    - Unit tests
+    - Unit tests  [First draft written]
-    - Linting
+    - Linting  [First draft written]
     - Logging of tests

 The app needs to have these built into the app/pipeline to run (tests etc)